 As far as what to do on the Sabbath, as long as it isn’t work (including shopping), then as long as you are resting and not committing sins or acting unholy, then you are honoring the Sabbath.
 I think that God also intended this day as a spiritual day, for spending more time with God in prayer and Bible study.
 In this manner, we can rest physically as well as grow spiritually.

 Certainly you do not have to follow some strict, rigid, oppressive system designed by the Pharisees and based on the evil Babylonian Talmud.
 It’s not about following rules, it’s about honoring God, about resting and not working, and about trusting God for your needs, not yourself or the world.

 Remember Proverbs 3:5-6, “Trust in the LORD with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight.”
-If you trust the Lord with everything, and not yourself, and in everything you do, you do it for the Lord, then you can guarantee that God will provide for your needs, even if it takes some sacrifice, like finding a job or career willing to accommodate your religious views.
+If you trust the Lord with everything, and not yourself; and in everything you do, you do it for the Lord; then you can guarantee that God will provide for your needs, even if it takes some sacrifice, like finding a job or career willing to accommodate your religious views and devotion to God.